Environment

 Policies related to biodiversity and ecosystems E4-2

-Material impacts, risks and opportunities related to biodiversity ESRS 2 SBM-3
+Material impacts, risks and opportunities and their interaction with strategy and business model ESRS 2 SBM-3

 The main risks related to adverse developments in biodiversity are reputational risk and possible enforcement actions by regulators if such developments are the responsibility of the company.